cassidymwagner/fluidsf/docs/source/installation.rst

 Installation instructions
 =========================

-Fork or clone the `oceans_sf repository <https://github.com/cassidymwagner/oceans_sf>`_ to your local machine.
+Fork or clone the `FluidSF repository <https://github.com/cassidymwagner/FluidSF>`_ to your local machine.
-Install oceans_sf with pip:
+Install FluidSF with pip:

 .. code-block:: bash